spxp/spxp-specs/SpxpProfileSpec-V03.md

     "more" : true
 }
 ```

+### 9.1 Signing and Encrypting Posts
+Posts can be requested individually from the server.
+Thus, post messages are signed individually and independent of
+each other.
+Also private data is embedded in each post individually instead of the server response as whole.
+The member `seqts` is not part of the signature.
+It is a technical field assigned by the server.
+To authenticate a
+specific creation time, the `createts` member should be used.

+### 9.2 Requesting Posts from the Server
 The `data` array contains a subset of posts known by the server.
 The number of returned items is chosen by the SPXP
 server, but the client can attach a `max` query parameter to influence this number.
 The client can further attach
 `before` and `after` query parameters to specify a date range of requested items.
 The server guarantees that there are